Code-Institute-Submissions/stream-one-project-5/README.md

 ### Upcoming Walks

 The page detailing upcoming walks shows a brief description of the next schedule walk, along with a map of the route created using OS Openspace Map Builder and embedded using the Openspace API.
+There are then short description of planned walks up to six months ahead.

 ### Photo Galleries